 In the Shawnee Hills (aka Western Kentucky Coal Fields) of Greenville (Muhlenberg County), Kentucky, lies Martin Acres, an eighth‐generation black‐owned family farm with a long history of agriculture practiced by both our family and the land’s original inhabitants.
-Martin Acres has more acreage of forests than are used for agriculture.
-It also has the lowest and the highest point in the County.
-Halls Creek, Drakes Creek, and Jarrels Creek run through the farm.
-And the forests and non‐agricultural fields of Martin Acres are teeming with diverse native plants growing wild.
+Martin Acres is unique for a farm in that most of the land is covered by diverse forests, which provides habitat, food, and shelter to wildlife like bobcats, wild turkeys, deer, snakes, frogs, etc. It also has the lowest and the highest point in the county.
+And Halls Creek, Drakes Creek, and Jarrels Creek meander through the farm.

 Portions of the land that comprise the farm, Martin Acres, have been in our maternal family since the 1800s.
-The furthest that we have been able to go back in our family tree is our great‐great‐great grandfather, Lourenza Dow Martin, who was born in 1833.
+The furthest that we have been able to go back in our family tree is our great‐great‐great grandfather, Lourenza Dow Martin, who was born in 1833 to unknown parents.

 On 4 May 1833 Lorenza/Lourenza Dow Martin (our great‐great‐great grandfather) was born to unknown parents who were enslaved.
 In the mid‐1800s, Lourenza was given the opportunity by Charles Martin (the man who enslaved him) to purchase his freedom; however, he did not want to become free without also purchasing the freedom of his beloved Vanie.
 Lourenza remained enslaved for a few more years and he purchased the emancipation of his soon‐to‐be wife, Minnie Malvina "Vanie" Reynolds (who was born on 18 June 1838), and himself.
 Lourenza purchased 125 acres (some of this land was purchased by his grandson Herbert L. Martin) from Charles upon which Minnie, himself, and their 12 children lived.